 If you want to try and speed up the process you can use rooting hormone (either a gel, powder or liquid) which encourages faster root growth but it’s not always a guarantee and comes with risks of its own.

-If you are trying to propagate your Monstera when the temperatures aren’t super high in your home then this may be the cause of the lack of growth.
-Remember, Monstera plants are native to the rainforests so won’t like cold or dry environments.
-You can help to speed up root growth by using a heat pad that you place underneath your Monstera cuttings.
+If you are trying to propagate your plant when the temperatures aren’t super high in your home then this may be the cause of the lack of growth.
+Remember, these plants are native to the rainforests so won’t like cold or dry environments.
+You can help to speed up root growth by using a heat pad that you place underneath your cuttings.
 This warms up the area and provides an ideal environment for new growth.

 Why is my Monstera cutting turning mushy?

 If your cutting is turning brown and mushy then unfortunately this isn’t a good sign.
 This is usually due to the cutting rotting in stagnant water.
 You want to make sure you are regularly refreshing the water every few days so that it doesn’t encourage the growth of bacteria.
 We recommend trimming away the mushy part of your Monstera and hopefully, there is still at least one node on the cutting so that it can still recover and grow roots.

 Why are the new leaves on my Monstera cutting small?